Second Difference Solutions, LLC

 • Privacy Policy

-How BizAnalyzer Reads a Real Business — The Green River Landscaping Case Study
+How BizAnalyzer Reads a Real Business: A Landscaping Company Case Study

 Keywords

-small business case study, SBA loan deployment, QuickBooks financial analysis example, small business expansion analysis, landscaping business financials, commercial contract pivot, BizAnalyzer demo
+small business case study, SBA loan deployment, accounting software financial analysis example, small business expansion analysis, landscaping business financials, commercial contract pivot, BizAnalyzer demo

-Green River Landscaping is a single-truck operation in West Virginia.
-The owner started small — one truck, one two-person crew, a short list of residential clients who needed lawns mowed, beds mulched, and hedges trimmed on a regular schedule.
+Landscaping Company is a single-truck operation in West Virginia.
+The owner started small: one truck, one two-person crew, a short list of residential clients who needed lawns mowed, beds mulched, and hedges trimmed on a regular schedule.
 For four years the company did the same thing every week: show up, do the work, deposit the check.

 That consistency is boring.
 It is also exactly what makes the rest of this story possible.
 A business that cannot explain its own baseline cannot recognize the inflection point when it arrives.